danchoi/kindlefodder/README.md

 ## How to write a recipe

-Fork this project and git clone your fork. `cd` into the cloned git directory.
+Fork this project and git clone your fork. `cd` into the cloned project directory.

 Run `bundle install` to make sure you have the required dependencies